TheSledgeHammer/GroovyMC/README.md

 GroovyMC is no longer licenced under the LGPL 3.0 and is now licenced under the Apache 2.0 licence.
 If you are using this project or parts of this project; Please update the licencing to reflect this change.

-This project also contains source code that maintained under the LGPL 3.0 and MPL 2.0.
+This project also contains source code that is maintained under the LGPL 3.0 and MPL 2.0.